 Sherwood Foresters in their Army Bermuda Shorts parading in Bermuda with the Governor

 Sherwood Foresters in Bermuda relaxing with their CO on Paget Island

 Sherwood Foresters in Bermuda relaxing on Paget Island with their tents behind them

-Pictures above kindly supplied for this website's use exclusively in Bermuda by Trevor Smallman, son of one of the British Army in Bermuda Sherwood Foresters.
-His father, the late Joseph Smallman, was present (in the photo marked with a green X and in all the other photos above).
+Pictures above kindly supplied for this website's use by Trevor Smallman, son of one of the British Army in Bermuda Sherwood Foresters.
+His father, the late Joseph Smallman, was present in most of the photos above.

 |1942||Detachment, 4th Battalion, Queen's Own Cameron Highlanders|

 |1942||Pictou Highlanders of Canada|

 |1946 to 1947||Detachment, 8th Battalion, Suffolk Regiment|

 later 1st Battalion, 61st Regiment, Gloucestershire Regiment (Glorious

 part of the regiment that also served in Jamaica and British Honduras.